gio-remo/personal-site/content/posts/2023/05/first-bond.md

 Assuming we are living in a multigenerational model, we all receive an asset endowment, work, consume, and save.
 Thus, for me too, this has meant receiving an initial wealth when I was born in \\(t_0\\) (thanks mom and dad), and up until a few years ago, I assume the interest rate on my savings to be \\(r=0\\) because I didn't lend them to anyone.
 Starting from 2019, I have begun earning a wage for my occasional jobs (programmer, teacher or other mini-jobs).
 I've always saved nearly \\(s=0.95\\) of my wages, and therefore I consumed only a limited portion of my assets.
 (To illustrate better my consumption-savings behavior, we could define the financial support of my parents as a wage, but I won't)

 In 2019, with my first mini-jobs, I started investing part of my liquidity, and \\(r\\) has finally risen.
-Sooner or later, I will reserve a post only to describe the composition of my portfolio, which contains essentially two EFTs, while now, I'm going to illustrate why, some months ago, I decided to buy my first Italian (inflation-linked) bond.
+Sooner or later, I will reserve a post only to describe the composition of my portfolio, which contains essentially two ETFs, while now, I'm going to illustrate why, some months ago, I decided to buy my first Italian (inflation-linked) bond.

 <div class="img-container">
     <img src="https://res.cloudinary.com/giospic/image/upload/f_auto,q_auto/v1683714680/images/first-bond.webp" />